Setting up the Development Environment

 If you are using SSH, you can clone the project using this command instead:

-Refer to for creating a Firebase Project.
+Refer to Configuring Firebase for creating a Firebase Project.

 Remember to add the Google Service (JSON | PLIST) to the correct location as mentioned in Configuring Firebase.